-Nobel laureates Daniel Kahneman and Amos Tversky discovered that people make systematically biased decisions under risk.
-Therefore, evidence-based methods of decision making should be used in these situations.
+As innovation is complex and difficult to predict, it is high risk.
+Nobel laureate Daniel Kahneman and Amos Tversky discovered that it is inherent in people to avoid risks in uncertainty and to make skewed decisions or avoid decision-making.
+Therefore, evidence-based methods should be used in these situations.

-Strong logic is shown by the clear links between customer needs, market opportunities, the unique flywheel, profitable innovations, gross profit growth and the bonus scheme.
+The strong logic is shown by the clear links between customer needs, market opportunities, distinctive value, the flywheel of success, profitable innovations, gross profit growth and the bonus scheme.